AlimBodzhgua/Quiz-Maker/README.md

 # Quiz Maker

 Full Stack web application to make diffrent quizzes with diffrent types of questions and share it with any users. <br />
-Frontend part of aplication made in React. <br />
+Frontend part of application made in React. <br />
 Backend - ExpressJS with mongodb.

 # List of technologies used